-Meals are served in the Seminary Dining Room (Refectory) from Monday's lunch through Thursday's dinner.
-The Refectory is not open on Fridays or on weekends.
+Meals are served during the Masters Fall and Spring semesters in the Seminary dining room (Refectory) from Monday's lunch through Thursday's dinner.
+The Refectory is not open on Fridays, weekends, or during the summer.
 The campus meal plan includes lunch and dinner for all weeks when classes are in session.
 Breakfast is not served.

-Wesley residents of the New Residence Hall must participate in the campus meal plan.
+Residents of the New Residence Hall must participate in the campus meal plan.
 The semester rate takes into account the likelihood that residents will miss some meals, thus no refunds are granted.